kwatts949/PokemonCardSearch/README.md

 A very simple app built for my son, who is a Pokemon Card game fanatic.
 He is always asking how much certain cards are, so that he can expand his collection.
 I wanted to create a safe environment for him to check card prices and see certain information about each card.

-The app uses fetch requests to retrieve card data information.
+The app uses fetch requests to retrieve card data information including the 7-day price average.
 I have also built in a currency converter which fetches current exchange rate data to convert EUR to GBP so that prices are displayed in the appropriate currency.

 <div align='center'>
 <img src="/public/images/V1.png" width="50%" height="60%" />